Heartzz10/Maps/README.md

-# Data Analysis Projects
+# Data Visualization

-This repository showcases two data analysis projects presented as interactive ArcGIS StoryMaps.
+This repository showcases two data analysis results presented as interactive ArcGIS StoryMaps.
 Each project combines narrative text with interactive maps and multimedia content to provide an engaging exploration of the topics.

 ## Projects